-You can get to the lake by train to Aizu-Wakamatsu Station and then bus or taxi.
+You can get to the lake by taking a train to Aizu-Wakamatsu Station, and then taking bus or taxi.

-From Tokyo, take the Tohoku Shinkansen to Koriyama Station, 90 minutes away.
+From Tokyo, take the Tohoku Shinkansen to Koriyama Station, about 90 minutes away.
 Transfer at Koriyama Station to Inawashiro Station.
-Use the 40-minute rapid train going to Aizu-Wakamatsu via the Ban-etsu West Line.
+Use the 40-minute rapid train going to Aizu-Wakamatsu via the Banetsu West Line.
 You can take bus or taxi services to nearby areas such as Mount Bandai and Ura-bandai area.

 Some hotels offer shuttle services from Koriyama Station.

 Mt.
-Bandai and Mt.
+Bandai Mt.
 Nekoma erupted between 40,000 and 50,000 years ago to form this lake.
-Appreciate a similar view today as people first did nearly 12,000 years ago in the Jomon and pre-Jomon periods.
+Appreciate a similar view today as people may have long, long ago.